fahminlb33/MigrasiLogee/readme.md

 - **mongo-size**, get the total database size for all MongoDB instances in OpenShift.
 - **mongo-connection**, get the total connection to MongoDB instances in OpenShift.
 - **mongo-dump**, dump all MongoDB database instances in OpenShift.
+- **kafka-replicas**, reassign all topics in Kafka to 2 partitions and 2 replicas (partition 0 = broker replica 1 and 2; partition 1 = broker replica 2 and 3).

 For more information and additional examples, see this [Documentation](https://docs.google.com/document/d/1OkI_4D7qvCb4C3my7KNeFEaZsQRF8XV5PlcDmZ0ZGyg/edit)